jeromeetienne/matplotlib_scenegraph/README.md

 Matplotlib Scenegraph (`mpl-graph`) is a pure-Python 3D scene graph and renderer that leans on Matplotlib for visualization.
 It provides hierarchical transforms, multiple geometry types, and a lightweight animation loop so you can prototype scientific visuals, custom plot tooling, or interactive demos without leaving the Matplotlib ecosystem.

+## Context & Motivation

+Matplotlib is a fantastic library for 2D plotting, but it has limited built-in support for 3D graphics.
+While `mpl_toolkits.mplot3d` provides basic 3D plotting capabilities, it lacks advanced features like hierarchical scene management, complex geometries, and efficient rendering techniques.

+This one is like a three.js clone that i wrote more to learn python and matplotlib than to create a serious library.
+The API is super similar to three.js.

 ## Highlights

 - **Hierarchical scene graph:** Compose complex scenes by attaching `Object3D` children; transforms propagate in the right-handed order scale → rotation → translation.